 - The organization collected the information from the individual; and

-- The individual would reasonably except the organization to use or disclose the information for the intended purpose; and
+- The individual would reasonably expect the organization to use or disclose the information for the intended purpose; and

 - The organization provides a simple means by which the individual may easily request not to receive direct marketing communications from the organization; and